slexisvn/query_engine/docs/02-logical-plan/13-reading-explain.md

 ## Exercises

+### Understand

+A physical plan contains HashJoin above two scans.
+What does that establish, and what must EXPLAIN ANALYZE or instrumentation add?

+### Practice

-1. Print the same plan through both printers in one script, side by side.
+1. **Observe.** Print the same plan through both printers in one script, side by side.
 Then find a query where the compact printer is genuinely more useful, and one where it is genuinely worse.

-2. Run `EXPLAIN` and `EXPLAIN ANALYZE` on a query over a few thousand rows and find a node whose `est` is off by more than 10x.
+2. **Observe.** Run `EXPLAIN` and `EXPLAIN ANALYZE` on a query over a few thousand rows and find a node whose `est` is off by more than 10x.
 Which of the two trees does the estimate appear on, and why is it not on the other?

-3. Teach [`formatExpression`](../../src/planner/plan-formatter.ts) to render `BoundExprKind.LIKE` and `BoundExprKind.BETWEEN`.
+3. **Extend (optional).** Teach [`formatExpression`](../../src/planner/plan-formatter.ts) to render `BoundExprKind.LIKE` and `BoundExprKind.BETWEEN`.
 Confirm that `Filter (condition: <BoundLike>)` becomes something readable, then run `npm run test:unit` and see whether any test pinned the old output.

-4. Make `EXPLAIN` print CTE bodies.
+4. **Extend (optional).** Make `EXPLAIN` print CTE bodies.
 The map is on `plan._cteMap`; the hard part is deciding where in the output they go and how to make it clear they are not children of the `CTEScan`.
 Write down your design before you write code.

-5. Add estimated cardinality to `formatNode` as a suffix such as `(rows=1500)`.
+5. **Extend (optional).** Add estimated cardinality to `formatNode` as a suffix such as `(rows=1500)`.
 Run it on the running query and decide whether the extra column helps or clutters — then argue for keeping or reverting it.

+### Hints and expected observations

+It identifies the chosen algorithm and inputs.
+It does not establish actual row counts, elapsed time, spilling, or the worker path that ran.

 ## Recap